List of mayors of Ponce, Puerto Rico

-The mayor of Ponce is Luis Irizarry Pabón, elected in 2020, from the Partido Popular Democratico and who succeeded María "Mayita" Meléndez Altieri of the Partido Nuevo Progresista.
-Mayita had been the first woman elected to the office of mayor by the people of Ponce in its extensive political history.
-She was also the first mayor of a party other than the Popular Democratic Party in Ponce since 1989, when Rafael "Churumba" Cordero Santiago won the elections and took the oath of office that same year.

-Current Mayor Luis Irizarry Pabon was discharged on November 1 2023 for Corruption charges, in succession, the Vice-Mayor Marlese Sifre was appointed to be the in charge of the municipality.

 Throughout the centuries the Ponce municipal heads of government listed here as "mayors" may have held titles different from the modern title of "Mayor".
 (Note: Titles differed not only due to changing political conditions in Spain (e.g., constitutional vs. non-constitutional governments) but also due to the manner how the person came to hold the position (e.g., appointed by the King or by the Provincial Governor vs. elected by the municipal council or municipal assembly or the political party vs. elected by the people at large).)
 Some of the other titles held were Teniente a guerra, Corregidor, Alcalde mayor, Alcalde ordinario, Justicia mayor, Alcalde constitucional, Alcalde en propiedad, Alcalde real ordinario, and Comandante militar.
 Regardless of the titles held, the people listed here were the maximum civil authority at the municipal level.
 In the lists that follow, "Alcalde" refers to the Spanish colonial position attained via election by the regidores (council members) of the municipal council, and refers to someone who had both judicial and administrative functions.
 "Mayor", on the other hand, refers to a local executive, elected by the people, with administrative functions only.